Jim Flynn (songwriter): Early life

 In 1956, Flynn joined the United States Army.
 He was part of "Operation Gyroscope" and was deployed to Germany as part of the Cold War efforts of post-World War II.
 He served as a radio operator.
 In 1957, Flynn took part in a quartet known as "Tune Toppers" which enjoyed moderate success and was featured in the 10th Infantry Division Band and Chorus in Würzburg, Germany.
 The Band and Chorus was disbanded in early 1958 and he was honorably discharged in June 1959, three years after his enlistment.

 As a civilian, Flynn returned to Lewiston and worked his way through business college, at what was then called the Auburn Maine School of Commerce.
 He planned to become a business education teacher.
 While in college, he worked as a DJ at WLAM, Lewiston-Auburn, Maine.
 After three years at the Auburn Maine School of Commerce, he transferred his credits to Husson College in Bangor, Maine.
 Flynn graduated from Husson in 1964 with a bachelor's degree in business education.
 With his degree, he became a high school teacher and sports coach.
-In 1965, a new revised GI Bill was passed, and he learned a master's degree in secondary school administration from the University of Southern Maine, Portland-Gorham campus, in 1974.
+In 1965, a new revised GI Bill was passed, and he earned a master's degree in secondary school administration from the University of Southern Maine, Portland-Gorham campus, in 1974.

 He left school teaching when he was offered a job by Southwestern Publishing selling textbooks to public schools in Maine, New Hampshire, Vermont, and Massachusetts.